ITISFoundation/ti-planning-tool-manual/docs/services/electrode_selector.md

 ----

-When you start the pipeline, you will see the **Electrode Selector** interface.
+When you start the pipeline in the [classic TI mode](/docs/background/modes.md), you will see the **Electrode Selector** interface.
 Here, you can interactively select the electrode candidates for each electrode pair.
 These candidates are then used in the **Optimizer** and **Post Processing** stages to find the optimal electrode setup to target a certain region of interest with respect to the three main metrics outlined in the [**Background**](/docs/background/background.md) chapter.

 <br>
 <p align="center">